wallacepck/tp/docs/DeveloperGuide.md

       Expected: First contact's name, module, and telegram will be changed.
 Details of the edited contact will be shown in the status message.

    3. Test case: `edit 2 n/Jon Jones` <br>
-      Expected: No contact to be edited due to the name.
+      Expected: No contact to be edited due to invalid name.
 Error message to be shown in the status message.

    4. Test case: `edit 2 t/jonnyboy` <br>
-      Expected: No contact to be edited due to the telegram handle.
+      Expected: No contact to be edited due to invalid telegram handle.
 Error message to be shown in the status message.

    5. Other incorrect add commands to try: `edit x n/NAME p/PHONE e/EMAIL m/MODULE t/TELEGRAM`, where either: <br>
       * x is either less than 1 or larger than the size of the list OR <br>